ZeinAssaf/MCdonalds_Like/README.md

 The project consists of two source folders.

     An implementation of the server side of the application and it has a console app for testing.
-    A restful Api using JAX-rs Both parts are implemented in java
+    A restful Api using JAX-rs

     Both parts of the project are implemented using java